-Based on this summarized narrative and susceptibility review for each well, the overall susceptibility ranking for wells 1 and 2 of the Fountain PSD have a higher susceptibility to the identified potential sources of contamination.
-Natural protection of this water source is reduced due to the karst geology, which makes it very vulnerable to potential contamination if some type of leak were to occur.
-This subterranean drainage is a very complex regime.
+Based on this summarized narrative and susceptibility review for the mine source, the overall susceptibility ranking for the mine source for Raleigh County PSD - Helen indicates a higher susceptibility to the identified potential sources of contamination.
+This is caused by the unknown construction of the intake.
+If documentation about the intake construction could be provided to the Bureau or upgrades performed so that it meets standards.
+The overall susceptibility could possibly be reduced to moderate.
 For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
 This step makes the assessments useful for communities, since it provides information that local decision-makers use to prioritize approaches for protecting the drinking water supply.
 It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist.

 An aquifer protection management program should be developed for the well.
 Preferably, the protection plan should be developed for the entire SWPA with the cooperation of neighboring towns, county, and state agencies.
 It is recommended that protection and management efforts should focus on obtaining additional information on the sources present to evaluate their risk.
-Fountain PSD may want to consider the following:
+Raleigh county PSD - Helen Water System may want to consider the following.
+This list is included largely as a reference or to address any future development.